-I love the freedom of having my own wheels, exploring off the beaten track places and pulling over whenever I want to take a picture (which happens a lot?).
-My 6 week road trip around New Zealand was one of the coolest trips of my life, so when I started doing research for my journey to Japan, it was already decided this would involve a road trip.
+Our 6 week road trip around New Zealand was one of the coolest trips of our life, so when I started doing research for our journey to Japan, it was already decided this would include a road trip as well.

-As I was putting my one month Japan itinerary together, it became pretty clear that Hokkaido would be my road trip destination.
-If I wasn’t already convinced by the pretty pictures of stunning volcanos, the fact that Hokkaido covers 20% of the total land area of Japan while only 5% of the total population lives there did.
+As I was putting our one month Japan itinerary together, it became pretty clear that Hokkaido would be our road trip destination.
+If I wasn’t already convinced by the pretty pictures of stunning volcanoes, the fact that Hokkaido covers 20% of the total land area of Japan while only 5% of the total population lives there did.

 Driving around Hokkaido is great and getting your own wheels is highly recommended on this wild Japanese island.
 Particularly if you are into hiking like me, having a car makes it much easier to reach the many hiking trails you can find on Hokkaido.

 In general, driving in Hokkaido is very easy and straightforward.
 But there are some things that are important to know before setting off onto your dreamy Hokkaido self-drive road trip.

 What is the best time to visit Hokkaido?

 If you plan to rent a car on Hokkaido I recommend to avoid traveling in winter time.
 Actually, let me put that differently: only rent a car on Hokkaido in winter when you know what you are doing!